-- Sepsis and bacteremia in dogs may develop slowly or suddenly
+- Sepsis and bacteremia in dogs may develop slowly or suddenly.

-- Symptoms are often confused with the signs and symptoms of many other immune-regulated diseases
+- Symptoms are often confused with the signs and symptoms of many other immune-regulated diseases.

-- Initial physical signs and symptoms typically include chills, fever, and lethargy
+- Initial physical signs and symptoms typically include chills, fever, and lethargy.

-- Depression symptoms are common in dogs
+- Symptoms of depression are common in affected dogs.

-- Ruptured organs (e.g., a ruptured stomach secondary to gastric dilatation-volvulus, a ruptured bladder secondary to bladder stones, or a ruptured gall bladder secondary to gall bladder stones
+- Ruptured organs (e.g., a ruptured stomach secondary to gastric dilatation-volvulus, a ruptured bladder secondary to bladder stones, or a ruptured gall bladder secondary to gall bladder stones).

 Homeopathic Cure of Septic Conditions in Dog